Olmecs: Origins

-The beginnings of Olmec civilization have traditionally been placed between 1400 BCE and 1200 BCE.
-Past finds of Olmec remains ritually deposited at the shrine El Manatí near the triple archaeological sites known collectively as San Lorenzo Tenochtitlán moved this back to "at least" 1600–1500 BCE.
-It seems that the Olmec had their roots in early farming cultures of Tabasco, which began between 5100 BCE and 4600 BCE.
+Pre-Olmec cultures had flourished since about 2500 BC, and it has been speculated that the Olmecs derived in part from the neighboring Mokaya or Mixe–Zoque cultures which developed during this time.
+The beginnings of Olmec civilization have traditionally been placed between 1400 BC and 1200 BC.
+Past finds of Olmec remains ritually deposited at the shrine El Manatí near the triple archaeological sites known collectively as San Lorenzo Tenochtitlán moved this back to at least 1600–1500 BC.
+It seems that the Olmec had their roots in early farming cultures of Tabasco, which began between 5100 BC and 4600 BC.
 These shared the same basic food crops and technologies of the later Olmec civilization.